I have two types of clients.

 Supply And Demand

 You’d like to stand tall in your fee, but the phone isn’t ringing.
 So, what do you do?
-You move into The Wealthy Speaker Sprint mode where you take massive action to start making that phone ring.
+You move into the mode where you take massive action to start making that phone ring.

 Kindra Hall did it when she sent out 600 emails over the course of six weeks to launch her speaking career.
 She didn’t stop marketing there, but that initial action got the ball rolling.